 Since our campus has been open for in-person school, too, it has been nice to greet parents during drop-off and pickup.
 I also am looking forward to hosting individual family meetings (virtual, of course) beginning in the new year.

-Lastly, how do you plan to instill a unified culture at BASIS Independent Manhattan across two campuses and work in collaboration with Mark Allen, Head of School at the Upper Campus?
+Lastly, how do you plan to instill a unified culture at BASIS Independent Manhattan across two campuses and work in collaboration with Brandon McNeice, Head of School at the Upper Campus?

 Communication and collaboration are key in ensuring a cohesive culture across our two campuses.
-Even before I made the move out to the East Coast, I was in regular contact with Mr. Allen discussing our transition.
-I am fortunate to have more than half of the school year to work together in our current building.
-We meet regularly and I know that this time is invaluable in building our partnership that will foster a successful, synergistic future for BASIS Independent Manhattan.
+I previously had the privilege of working with Mr. McNeice at BASIS Independent Fremont, and am fortunate to continue that working relationship.
+Now, being in Manhattan together where we meet regularly has been invaluable in building our partnership that will foster a successful, synergistic future for BASIS Independent Manhattan.

 If you would like to learn more about our program, you are invited to attend one of our upcoming information sessions.